MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ColorChooser.md

 new
 ---

-    multi method new ( Gnome::GObject::Object :$widget! )
+### multi method new ( Gnome::GObject::Object :$widget! )

 Create an object using a native object from elsewhere.
-See also `Gnome::Gtk3::Widget`.
+See also `Gnome::GObject::Object`.

 [gtk_color_chooser_] get_rgba
 -----------------------------

 Gets the currently-selected color.

+Since: 3.4

     method gtk_color_chooser_get_rgba ( N-GObject $color)

-  * GdkRGBA $color; (out): a `Gnome::Gdk3::RGBA::GdkRGBA` structure to fill in with the current color
+  * GdkRGBA $color; (out): a `GdkRGBA` structure to fill in with the current color

 [gtk_color_chooser_] set_rgba
 -----------------------------

 Sets the color.

+Since: 3.4

     method gtk_color_chooser_set_rgba ( N-GObject $color)